-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (In thousands except share and per share amounts)

 (1) Summary of Significant Accounting Policies

 (a) Basis of Presentation and Description of Business-Tempur-Pedic International Inc. and subsidiaries (Tempur-Pedic International or the Company) is a US-based multinational corporation incorporated in Delaware.
 The Company manufactures, markets, and sells advanced visco-elastic products including pillows, mattresses and other related products.
 The Company manufactures essentially all of its products in Europe and in the United States.
 The Company has sales and distribution companies operating in the US, Europe and the Asia Pacific region.
 In addition, the Company has third party distributor arrangements in certain other countries where it does not have distribution companies.
 Currently, the Company sells its products in 60 countries and extends credit based on the creditworthiness of its customers.